-One of the hottest topic in board rooms today is whether or not to climb onto the captive insurance bandwagon, or if they are already participating, whether they should really venture into underwriting.
+One of the hottest topics in board rooms today is whether or not to climb onto the captive insurance bandwagon, or if they are already participating, whether they should venture into underwriting.

 Captives now number over 10,000.
-Many of these captives are located in Bermuda, Bahamas, British Virgin Islands, Cayman Islands, Guernsey, and the Netherlands Antilles.
-Several billion dollars in premiums flowed through Bermuda based companies last year alone.
-Of the U.S. Fortune 500 companies, over half have captives.
+Many of these captives are located in Bermuda, Bahamas, British Virgin Islands, Cayman Islands, Guernsey, Netherlands and Antilles.
+Several billion dollars in premiums flowed through Bermuda based companies, last year alone.
+Of all the U.S. Fortune 500 companies, over half have captives.

 What is a Captive Insurance Company?

 A captive insurance company is a company whose charter permits it to offer insurance to its parent or sister subsidiaries in return for premiums.
 Usually, this company is located offshore for tax reasons.